Rapptz/discord.py/docs/guide/quickstart.rst

 Securing your bot's token
 --------------------------

-The token to your bot is **very important**.
-If an unauthorized user obtains it, they can do very malicious tasks that can delete your private guilds or get you and your bot banned.
+Your bot's token is **very important**.
+If a malicious user obtains it, they can delete your private guilds or get you and your bot banned.
-This short sub-guide will go over a couple of basic ways to secure your token so that it is not obtainable in a public environment.
+This short sub-guide shows a few basic ways to secure your token, so it's not publicly obtainable.

 .. note::